Skip to Content

 Located in Northwestern Turkey, Istanbul connects Europe to Asia and has played an essential role in trade and travel for millennia.

-The Bosphorus Strait bisects this large city; the European side to the west, the Asian side to the right.
+The Bosphorus Strait bisects this large city: the European side to the west and the Asian side to the right.

 Istanbul's Old City, Sultanahmet, is a UNESCO World Heritage Site.
-The Blue Mosque, Hagia Sophia, Topkapi Palace, Galata Tower, and Grand Bazaar are a few of the many noteworthy tourist attractions worth visiting.
+The Blue Mosque, Hagia Sophia, Topkapi Palace, Galata Tower, and Grand Bazaar are some noteworthy tourist attractions worth visiting.

 A sunset cruise on the Bosphorus will give you a different perspective on the city.
 I also chose Istanbul as the place to experience a traditional Turkish bath.